robstoll/atrium/README.md

   - we will remove all deprecated functionality (including the old API's en_UK, cc-en_GB, cc-infix-en_GB and cc-de_CH)
 - fix verbosity issues in conjunction with feature assertions and explanatory groups.
 - provide an easy way to create failure hints.
+- in case Kotlin 1.4 is out and allows us to provide a better API (especially in the area of feature assertions), then we drop the support for Kotlin 1.2 and Kotlin 1.3 -- i.e. we require Kotlin 1.4 to work correctly
+  - include assertion functions specific to Kotlin 1.3 into normal API

 ## 0.11.0
 - move away from ResourceBundle/Properties-based translation to something more MPP friendly (e.g. gettext).
 - Json assertions (state your wishes in [#45](https://github.com/robstoll/atrium/issues/45))
+- drop support for Kotlin 1.2 and 1.3 (see 0.10.0 for more information)

 ## 0.12.0
 - see if we can further improve error reporting in the IDE with the help of opentest4j exceptions.